docknetwork/api-docs/source/index.html.md

 ]
 ```

-To create an anchor, you can use more than one document; it is called Batching.
-Batching (combining multiple anchors into one) can be used to save on transaction costs by anchoring multiple documents in a single transaction as a Merkle tree.
+Creating an anchor will state on the blockchain that one or more document hashes were created at a specific time.
+In the context of verifiable credentials, anchors are used to attest that the credential document was not altered and was created at a specific time.
+Batching multiple documents/credentials into a single anchor is done through a Merkle tree and can save on transaction costs as only the Merkle root has to be anchored.

-The anchoring module is hashing algorithm and hash length agnostic.
-You can post a multi hash, or even use the identity hash; the chain doesn't care.
-One thing to note is that rather than storing your anchor directly, the anchoring module will store the `blake2b256` hash of the anchor.
-Dock provides a [fully functioning reference client](https://fe.dock.io/#/anchor/batch) for anchoring.
+The API will store the `blake2b256` hash of a document or string that you provide.
+Dock provides a [fully functioning reference client](https://fe.dock.io/#/anchor/batch) and [SDK example](https://github.com/docknetwork/sdk/blob/master/example/anchor.js) for anchoring.

 <aside class="warning">
 This operation counts towards your monthly transaction limits for each successful call